 - Clause 7.5 – The processor has an obligation to provide its sub-processor agreement to the controller upon request, so the controller may confirm that the sub-processor is held to the same data protection obligations.

-- Clause 7.6 – Introduces a third-party beneficiary rights for the controller vis-à-vis the sub-processor, so that the controller can enforce the agreement against the sub-processor in the event that the processor goes bankrupt.
+- Clause 7.6 – Introduces a third-party beneficiary rights clause for the controller vis-à-vis the sub-processor, so that the controller can enforce the agreement against the sub-processor in the event that the processor goes bankrupt.